glowkeeper/glowkeeper.github.io/assets/posts/poetry/ballsShmalls.md

 Well, you're unlikely to sink a hole-in-one.
 But don't worry!
 Don't get highly strung!
 'cause, no matter what, when all's said and done,
- It's just a game!
+ It's just a 'king game!
 And it's supposed to be fun!

 **2 July, 2023**